-- If you are focusing on drinking water and limiting the number of contaminants, it is usually suggested to combine a filtering solution and a water descaler.
+- If you focus on drinking water and limiting the number of contaminants, it is usually suggested to combine a filtering solution and a water descaler.
 The descaler will not be as effective on its own.

-- Depending on the size of your home and how far water needs to travel, you may need more than one descaler.
+- Depending on your home’s size and how far water needs to travel, you may need more than one descaler.

 - This is rare and not as common, but if your water needs to travel 50 feet further on after it goes through the descaler, you may need a 2nd one on the line.

 - They are reliable and remove thousands of different contaminants from your water.